Come Hither Looks: 3 Steps to a Sexy, Confident Look

 Practice until you can do it instinctively, even without a mirror.
 I’ve never photographed someone who couldn’t learn it, and most of my clients can do it on command in under five minutes.

-This subtle movement signals confidence, engagement, and presence.
-This creates an instant connection, making the other person feel engaged and bonded with your photos.
+This small adjustment makes a big difference.
+It signals presence, engagement and approachability.
+It creates an instant connection, making the other person feel engaged and bonded with your photos.

 A woman with sun-kissed skin and a toned physique poses confidently in a red lace lingerie set, standing in front of large green fiddle-leaf fig plants.
 The delicate lace bralette features intricate floral patterns, a small bow at the center, and a row of decorative buttons running down the front.
 The matching thong has similar lace detailing, with small cutouts and another dainty bow at the waistband.
 She lifts her hands to her wavy, highlighted hair, tousling it slightly while gazing directly at the camera with a soft yet alluring expression.
 Her eyes, subtly accentuated with makeup, embody the essence of "tips for making bedroom eyes"—a captivating, sultry look that draws attention effortlessly.
 A small tattoo is visible on her hip, adding a personal touch to the image.
 Natural light filters through the scene, highlighting her features and casting a warm glow on her skin, creating an intimate and inviting atmosphere.